The 3 foot pacay tree on the right was photographed in late November. It is approximately

 potassium, frequently showing signs of potassium deficiency.

-To keep a Pacay healthy, apply monthly applications of a fish emulsion based 0-10-10 fertilizer during warm and hot weather.
+To keep a Pacay healthy, apply applications of a fish emulsion based 0-10-10 fertilizer during warm and hot weather every couple of months.

-Pacays also frequently show signs of magnesium deficiency,
+Pacays also sometimes show signs of magnesium deficiency,

 in Phoenix soils, and are therefore prone to primature leave drop.

-So magnesium, in the form of magnesium sulfate, greatly benefits pacay plants here.
+So magnesium, in the form of magnesium sulfate, can benefit pacay plants here.

 To apply magnesium sulfate, mix a three fingered pinch of agricultural grade powder